 New treatment guidelines were released last November Jointly by The American College of Cardiology and The American Heart Association.
 This changes the way doctors treat patients with elevated cholesterol and elevated triglyceride levels according to Dr. Steven Reisman a New York City Cardiologist.
 This week a study was released that estimated that thirteen million more people in the United States may undergo statin therapy by following these guidelines.

 Most of the increase in patients being treated with statins appears to fall into the group with the elevated risk of 7.5% or higher according to this study just released.
 This calculator approach has generated some controversy.
-The approach of The New York Cardiac Diagnostic Center in treating patients is to begin with life style modification such as diet, exercise, weight reduction and stress relief.
-According to Dr. Steven Reisman, Director of The New York Cardiac Diagnostic Center and a New York City Cardiologist an individual approach must be used in all patients undergoing diagnostic evalua
+The approach of The New York Cardiac Diagnostic Center in treating patients is, to begin with lifestyle modifications such as diet, exercise, weight reduction, and stress relief.
+According to Dr. Steven Reisman, Director of The New York Cardiac Diagnostic Center and a New York City Cardiologist an individual approach must be used in all patients undergoing diagnostic evaluation.